 Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
-The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example,
+The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).

-20% of the total cost for Medicarecovered home infusion therapy
+20% of the total cost for Medicarecovered home infusion therapy.

-What you must pay when you get Services that are covered for you these services a pump), and supplies (for example, tubing and catheters).
-30% of the total cost for Medicare-Covered services include, but are not limited to: covered home infusion therapy.
-Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit • Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier
+- What you must pay when you get these services - Professional services, including nursing services, furnished in accordance with the plan of care - Patient training and education not otherwise covered under the durable medical equipment benefit - Remote monitoring

+Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier